 What Is The TOEFL Test?

-The TOEFL (or Test of english as a Foreign Language) is a standardized test that is often required by English speaking universities and colleges to determine if non-native English speaking students will be able to understand lectures and course materials in their classrooms.
+The TOEFL (or Test of english as a Foreign Language) is a standardized test that English-speaking universities and other organizations require English as a Second Language (ESL) applicants to take.
+TOEFL scores help these organizations to determine if non-native English speaking students will be able to understand lectures and business communications in their classrooms or workplaces.
 It measures your ability to use and understand English at the university level.

-It is designed and administered by the Educational Testing Service (ETS), a non-profit organization that also scores and sends out the score reports.
-Through a combination of listening, speaking, reading, and writing, it determines your ability to perform the academic tasks that will be required of you in college.
-It is the most popular and most university-approved standardized English-language test available.
-It is accepted at more than 10,000 universities and institutions worldwide.
+The test is designed and administered by the Educational Testing Service (ETS), a non-profit organization that also scores and sends out the score reports.
+Through a combination of listening, speaking, reading, and writing sections, it determines your ability to perform the tasks that will be required of you in college or at work.
+It is the most popular and most widely-accepted standardized English-language test available – accepted at more than 10,000 universities and institutions worldwide.

 The TOEFL is usually an Internet-based test (TOEFL iBT), although paper testing is still used in certain areas that do not have access to high speed Internet.
 It is a four-hour long test designed to test your English communication skills.
 Because the paper test is rare, this post only discusses scoring of the iBT version.